Category Archives: Mecklenburg-Strelitz Royals

 source: Wikipedia

 After being the heir apparent for 43 years, Adolf Friedrich succeeded to the Grand Ducal throne on May 30, 1904, following his father’s death.
-He made efforts to soothe the rocky relationship with Prussia and brought a more militaristic atmosphere to the grand-ducal court.
-Much more liberal than his father, he made attempts to modernize the feudal system of government, in keeping with the rest of the German Empire.
-Mecklenburg-Strelitz and Mecklenburg-Schwerin were the only two states which did not have an elected assembly at the time.
+He made efforts to soothe the rocky relationship with Prussia and brought a more militaristic atmosphere to the Grand Ducal court.
+Much more liberal than his father, he modernized the system of government, in keeping with the rest of the German Empire.
+Mecklenburg-Strelitz and Mecklenburg-Schwerin were the only German monarchies that did not have an elected assembly at the time.

-In 1908, Adolf Friedrich introduced a ministerial form of government but continued to meet resistance from the nobility when trying to make further reforms, such as the introduction of a new constitution.
-Thwarted at every attempt, in 1912 the Grand Duke offered to donate $2.5 million of his own funds to the national treasury and forfeit some of his sovereign rights, in exchange for a new constitution.
-But again, he was denied by the nobility.
+In 1908, Adolf Friedrich introduced a ministerial form of government.
+However, he continued to meet resistance from the nobility when trying to make further reforms, such as introducing a new constitution.
+In 1912, after being thwarted at every attempt, Adolf Friedrich offered to donate $2.5 million of his own funds to the national treasury and forfeit some of his sovereign rights, in exchange for a new constitution.
+Again, he was denied by the nobility.
 This was just a small example of his vast personal wealth.
 In January 1914, just months before his death, he was reported to be the second richest German sovereign, with a personal fortune of $88.75 million (over $2 billion today).

-In March 1914, the Grand Duke fell ill and underwent an operation in a private hospital in Berlin, Kingdom of Prussia, now in the German state of Brandenburg.
+In March 1914, Adolf Friedrich fell ill and underwent an operation in a private hospital in Berlin, Kingdom of Prussia, now in the German state of Brandenburg.
 He never fully recovered and died at the hospital on June 11, 1914.
 He is buried in the New Crypt at the Johanniterkirche in Mirow, Grand Duchy of Mecklenburg-Strelitz, now in Mecklenburg-Vorpommern, Germany.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.